-If you have a recent version of Carbon Emacs, you can run M-x mac-toggle-max-window to toggle full screen mode, with no menubar.
-This is handy enough that I've bound it to ⌘ Return, which is similar to what some Linux and Windows apps use to toggle full screen mode.
+You can run M-x mac-toggle-max-window to toggle full screen mode, with no menubar.
+This is handy enough that I've bound it to ⌘ Cmd+Return, which is similar to what some Linux and Windows apps use to toggle full screen mode.

 (define-key global-map [(alt return)]